 It is beautiful like the sun and I love it deeply, but it has a regrettable tendency to brick.

 A few months after we bought it (@ 5/15) around 7/15, I came into the garage and it knew me not.
 Actually it was still powered a little at that point, but not enough to start, and swiftly lost that ability as I pitifully tried to rouse it back to beautiful life.
-The dealer “Gunther” Mazda (FL) took it to fix, after ritually blaming the customer, and I’m not sure what they did but then around 2/17/16, it bricked again; this time dark and still.
+The dealer “Gunther” Mazda (FL) “fixed” it, after ritually blaming the customer, and I’m not sure what they did but around 2/17/16 it bricked again; this time dark and still.
 And we will pay vast sums to a third party, who says the wiring harness had intermittent shorts.

 I do not drive the beloved vehicle every day, but certainly at least every third day, and mostly oftener.
 Conceivably, somebody who used their car every day might never notice.
 Although I doubt I’m the only geezer in creation with this problem.

 I’m whining about it, because I would’ve preferred Mazda would’ve fixed it the first time, and under warranty.
 I could write them a note on their web site or forum or whatever, or I could put a note in a bottle and toss it in the ocean.
-So I’ll adopt a comparable procedure, and put it here on my world-famous earth-shaking web site.
+So I’ll adopt a comparable procedure, and put it here on my world-famous earth-shaking web site & technical memoir.

 And I’ll probably write an official letter to corporate suggesting they reimburse us, although I suspect the bottle-in-ocean approach would do as well for that, too. ...
 And it was just so! ...
 So you bricking mazda cx5 owners, mazda refuses to fix your car.
 Not interested.
 Take it to the incompetent dealer, or go away....